 “Naruse’s method consists of building one very brief shot on top of the other, but when you look at them all spliced together in the final film, they give the impression of a single long take.
 The flow is so magnificent that the splices are invisible.
 This flow of short shots looks calm and ordinary at first glance then reveals itself to be like a deep river with a quiet surface disguising a fast-raging current underneath.
 The sureness of his hand in this was without comparison.”

-It’s almost impossible to pick a mere 10 essential titles from Naruse’s extraordinary filmography – so much so that we couldn’t resist listing a further dozen underneath – but, on the 110th anniversary of his birth, these represent a good place to start…
+It’s almost impossible to pick a mere 10 essential titles from Naruse’s extraordinary filmography – so much so that we couldn’t resist listing a further dozen underneath – but these represent a good place to start…

 Every Night Dreams (1933)